-A. Simulated Spectra and Background Budget
+A. Simulated spectra and background budget

-Three parameters -energy, standoff distance, and event type (SS or MS)- are used to characterize signal and background events.
+Three parameters-energy, distance to nearest surface, and event type (SS or MS)-are used to characterize signal and background events.

-As an example of this multi-dimensional analysis, the SS and MS spectra from one of the simulated toy experiments are given in Fig. 4.
-Best fit results for all radionuclides (arranged by component groups) are shown.
-Overall, the energy spectra are dominated by $2\nu\beta\beta$ events, while the tail of the 214Bi photoelectric peak is the largest background contributor near the $0\nu\beta\beta$ Q-value.
-As a function of standoff distance, the distribution of external radioactivity drops rapidly and is markedly different than the distribution of $0\nu\beta\beta$, $2\nu\beta\beta$, and 137Xe events which are uniform throughout the LXe volume.
+As an example of this multidimensional analysis, the SS and MS spectra from one of the simulated toy experiments are given in Fig. 4.
+Best-fit results for all radionuclides (arranged by component groups) are shown.
+Overall, the energy spectra are dominated by $2\nu\beta\beta$ events, while the tail of the 214Bi photoelectric peak is the largest background contributor near the $0\nu\beta\beta Q$ value.
+As a function of distance to surface, the distribution of external radioactivity drops rapidly and is markedly different than the distribution of $0\nu\beta\beta$, $2\nu\beta\beta$, and 137Xe events which are uniform throughout the LXe volume.
 This behavior adds resolving power other than energy to the analysis, improving the ability to distinguish a $0\nu\beta\beta$ signal from background.

-To highlight the backgrounds of greatest concern, the standoff distribution is shown in Fig. 5 with a cut selecting the $\pm \text{FWHM}/2$ energy region around $Q{\beta\beta}$.
+To highlight the backgrounds of greatest concern, the distance to surface distribution is shown in Fig. 5 with a cut selecting the \pm FWHM/2 energy region around $Q{\beta\beta}$.

 In the central region of the detector, external gamma backgrounds are reduced by several orders of magnitude (Fig. 6).
-Given the size of nEXO and the absence of any material other than LXe within the TPC volume, 2.5 MeV gamma-rays have to traverse more than 7 attenuation lengths, and likely scatter multiple times, before reaching the center of the LXe volume.
+Given the size of nEXO and the absence of any material other than LXe within the TPC volume, 2.5 MeV γ rays have to traverse more than seven attenuation lengths, and likely scatter multiple times, before reaching the center of the LXe volume.